hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/slopedRoofFromSpecSheet-githubReadme.png" alt="Farm plan co-gen" width="500">
 </p>

 The main purpose of BIM in our case, however, is to manage the farm's asset data over time (e.g. trees, soil conditions, crop yields, and infrastructure) using the BIM extension for [infrastructure and landscaping](https://www.buildingsmart.org/ifc-for-site-landscape-and-urban-planning-call-for-participation/) (known as BIM-IFC5).
-This will make large collections of data, gathered over decades, easier to store, find, and analize when compared to using conventional 2D folder arrangements which can quickly become overwhelming and difficult for others to use.
+This will make large collections of data, gathered over decades, easier to store, find, and analize when compared to using conventional 2D file folder arrangements which can quickly become overwhelming and difficult for others to use.

 Use of the BIM-IFC5 standard should be especially useful to agroforestry projects in regions where that standard is also used by local government for the surrounding public works (roads, drainage, other infrastructure).
 This git repository will hold the workflow and associated FreeCAD/Blender models as they develop.